Aeroluna/LunaCoopMod/README.md

   - Visually green instead of red.

 The Dark Archon skin has been used by Tal'darim (Both as Warchest skins and as a skin in NCO), so instead, the Dark Archon is given a unique Nerazim themed skin.
 As a cool added bonus, using two Signifiers will create a female Dark Archon instead.

+- Added Revelation to Oracle.

+That's their main gimmick, why did they remove it?
+Oracles are still detectors so using this ability is not necessary.

 - Buffed P2 to reduce Stasis Ward duration by 50% instead of 75%